Light rail in the United States: History

 In the United States, most of the original first-generation streetcar systems were decommissioned from the 1950s onward through approximately 1970 as the usage of the automobile increased through government policy.

 Although a few traditional streetcar or trolley systems still exist to this day the term "light rail" has come to mean a different type of rail system.
 Modern light rail technology has primarily German origins, since an attempt by Boeing Vertol to introduce a new American light rail vehicle was a technical failure.
 After World War II, the Germans retained their streetcar (Straßenbahn) networks and evolved them into model light rail systems (Stadtbahn).

 The renaissance of light rail in the United States began in 1981, when the first truly second-generation light rail system was inaugurated in the United States, the San Diego Trolley in California, which adopted use of the German Siemens-Duewag U2 light rail vehicle.
 (This was just three years after the first North American second-generation light rail system opened in the Canadian city of Edmonton, Alberta in 1978, and which used the same German Siemens-Duewag U2 vehicles as San Diego).
 Other North American cities, particularly on the West Coast, began planning their own light rail systems in the 1980s.

+The American Public Transportation Association (APTA) reported that vehicle total miles in its light-rail category increased from 16.8 million in reporting year 1984 to 93.6 million in 2010; these historical figures included streetcars.
+APTA began reporting light rail and streetcars separately in 2011, although agencies were not required to distinguish the modes in the National Transit Database until 2013.
+Under the post-2010 classification, APTA reported 116.8 million vehicle total miles for light rail and 5.9 million for streetcars in 2024, a combined 122.7 million.

 As of March 2020, there are a total of 53 operational light rail-type lines and systems (noting that some cities, such as Philadelphia, Portland, San Francisco and Seattle, have more than one light rail system) that offer regular year-round transit service in the United States: 26 modern light rail systems, 14 modern streetcar systems, and 13 heritage streetcar systems (including the San Francisco cable car system).